andreschaffer/slis-slos-examples/README.md

 - The team focuses exclusively on reliability issues until the system is within SLO, pushing back on external feature requests.
 - A production freeze halts certain changes to the system until there is sufficient error budget to resume changes.

 As one can see, the impact of exhausting Error Budgets can be quite high, and ideally we would like to not reach that point.
 To help with that, we can adopt a more predictive alerting practice, and alert based on the rate that the Error Budget is being consumed.
-For example, if we would be measuring our SLOs compliance over 10 days, and in a single day we happened to consume more than 10% of our Error Budget, we know what will happen if that is sustained.
+For example, if we would be measuring our SLOs compliance over 10 days, and in a single day we happened to consume more than 10% of our Error Budget, we know what will happen if that is sustained... and should do something about it.
+[Google's SRE chapter: Alerting on SLOs](https://sre.google/workbook/alerting-on-slos/) does a great job covering this.

-TODO alerting

 # Studies on Business Impact
+We repeated it is important to understand and provide a good enough service reliability level to your users.
+If one needs more convincing, to showcase the impact that it can have on your business, one can look at several studies that were published on the matter, from companies like Google, Amazon, Microsoft, Yahoo, Akamai, etc. These are just a couple that we found interesting:
+- Google: a change from loading a 10-result page in 0.4 seconds to a 30-result page loading in 0.9 seconds decreased traffic and ad revenues by 20% (Linden 2006).
+- Amazon: every 100ms increase in load time of Amazon.com decreased sales by 1% (Kohavi and Longbotham 2007).

+# Good Discussions

+TODO good discussions, perspectives
-TODO
+TODO experiment

 # Code Example
 TODO